technoknol/Laravel-log-Guzzle-requests/README.md

 ## Usage

-An example is given in `web.php` on how to get Guzzle client which will log all requests.
+An example is given in `routes/web.php` on how to get Guzzle client which will log all requests.